HOME

 England:

-From 31 March 2016 all applications to conduct research in the NHS in England came under HRA Approval.
-Note: on 16 April 2018, HRA Approval became HRA and Health and Care Research Wales (HCRW) Approval ('HRA and HCRW Approval') and now applies to all project-based research taking place in the NHS in England and Wales.
-Please refer to IRAS guidance for HRA and HCRW Approval.
+HRA Approval.
+On 16 April 2018, HRA Approval became HRA and Health and Care Research Wales (HCRW) Approval ('HRA and HCRW Approval') and now applies to all project-based research taking place in the NHS in England and Wales.
+You can refer to IRAS guidance for HRA and HCRW Approval for further information.

 Northern Ireland: